David Arquette: Professional wrestling

 In 2018, during an interview on The Wendy Williams Show, Arquette said that, in the years following his controversial WCW title win, he had been trolled on the Internet and that he wanted people to have respect for his name in professional wrestling.
 He began training with professional wrestler Peter Avalon for his return.
 On July 15, 2018, Arquette made his return to professional wrestling making his debut for Championship Wrestling from Hollywood (CWFH) in a losing effort against RJ City.

 On October 6, 2018, Arquette teamed with RJ City to defeat the team of Halal Beefcake (Idris Abraham and Joe Coleman) in a tag team match at Border City Wrestling's 25th Anniversary show in Windsor, Ontario, Canada.
 The event was filmed by Impact Wrestling to air as a One Night Only pay-per-view in November 2018.
 On November 16, 2018, Arquette wrestled Nick Gage in a deathmatch at Joey Janela's LA Confidential event.
 During the match, he suffered a severe cut in the neck, causing him to bleed profusely.
 After the match, he went to a hospital and was operated on.
 Arquette later stated that he was done with deathmatches.

 On May 23, 2019, Arquette made his debut on Being the Elite, where he attempted to convince Nick and Matt Jackson to allow him to enter the Over the Budget Battle Royal at All Elite Wrestling's (AEW) Double or Nothing event.
 Neither of them recognized him at first, however they eventually recalled his WCW World Heavyweight Championship reign but still refused to let him compete, instead, giving him a double Superkick.

 In June 2021, Arquette announced he was retiring as a wrestler.
-His last match was on 31 July 2021 as Rob Boss, teaming with A Little Angry Tree and defeating Whopper Texas Ranger for Wrestling Pro Wrestling in Burbank, California.
+His last match was on July 31, 2021, as Rob Boss, teaming with A Little Angry Tree defeating Whopper Texas Ranger for Wrestling Pro Wrestling in Burbank, California.

 On April 23, 2023, Arquette appeared on AEW's internet television show Hey!
 (EW).

+On January 3, 2026, Arquette made his in ring return for Awesome Championship Wrestling, at their Poughkeepsie Rumble event.
+He competed in the namesake match, but was quickly eliminated by Richard Holliday.

 Other activities

 In May 2007, Image Comics (in conjunction with Raw Studios) published David Arquette's the Tripper, drawn by Nat Jones and co-written by Joe Harris and Arquette.

 He runs the clothing line Propr Collection together with Ben Harper.
 He was part owner of Bootsy Bellows, an exclusive nightclub in Los Angeles, now closed.
 The club was named for Arquette's mother, a burlesque dancer who performed by that name.

 Arquette was briefly in a band by the name of Ear2000, who contributed a song to the Scream 2 soundtrack and Scream 3 soundtrack.
 The group, whose style blended hip hop and rock, has since broken up.
 Arquette has also been a part of Washington's Red Museum and recorded "Post Empire" with the band, which was released in 2011.

+Arquette purchased the rights to Bozo the Clown from Larry Harmon Pictures in 2021.